Senforsce/orch8rion/_docs/content/docs/architecture.md

 each package being built (unless that particular package is already present in the `GOCACHE`).

-Orchestrion begins by registering the package build with the job server (②), which will determine whether the build is new and should proceed (③); or if it has already been done and should be re-used from cache (⑰).
+Orch8rion begins by registering the package build with the job server (②), which will determine whether the build is new and should proceed (③); or if it has already been done and should be re-used from cache (⑰).

-When doing the first build of a package (④), orchestrion will:
+When doing the first build of a package (④), orch8rion will:

 - parse all `.go` source files using {{<godoc import-path="go/parser">}}
 - type-check the {{<godoc import-path="go/ast" name="File">}}